Here you will find Questions & Answers about Kattegattleden

 • If you are using Skånetrafiken’s ticket machines, buy the ticket called “cykelbiljett” (bike ticket).
 It you are using Skånetrafiken’s app, buy a child’s ticket for your bike.

-• You cannot use a Duo/Family ticket or the Jojo Period monthly pass to pay for a bike.
+• You can’t use a Duo/Family ticket or the Jojo Period monthly pass to pay for a bike.

 • You can’t take your bike on city buses and you can only take it on regional buses at certain times of day.